goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/6-workflows/_index.md

 The web operations team has to:

   - Install and configure NodeJS to run as a service.
-  - An Apache instance needs to be installed and configured as proxy to pass requests for the NodeJS content to NodeJSAnd a lot of other steps might be needed, too.
+  - An Apache instance needs to be installed and configured as proxy to pass requests for the NodeJS content to the NodeJS backend.
+And a lot of other steps might be needed, too.
 Like SELinux, firewall... you know the drill.

 The web developer team has to: